Find out how to report potholes and how to make a claim if you are injured or suffer damage to your car or property because of them.

 Making an insurance claim may affect the cost of your premium.

-According to the 2018 Annual Local Authority Road Maintenance (ALARM) survey, maintaining the surface of roads helps to fight the causes of potholes, and they should be tackled once every 10 to 20 years.
-In England, all classes of roads are resurfaced once every 92 years.
-In Wales, it’s once every 71 years.
+According to the 2019 Annual Local Authority Road Maintenance (ALARM) survey, maintaining the surface of roads helps to fight the causes of potholes, and they should be tackled once every 10 to 20 years.
+In England and Wales, all classes of roads are resurfaced once every 67 years.